vasilikikou/consistent_bioTempRE/README.md

 (run ``python main.py --help`` for a detailed list of the arguments).
 The responses will be saved in the path provided in the form of json files, one json file per report.
+In order to move to the next steps you need to process the response files and save them in the required xml format by running the "process_responses.py" script with the necessary paths as inputs.

 [comment]: <> (## Temporal consistency and evaluation)